The engine coolant temperature (ECT) sensor; is a sensor that is used to monitor the temperature of the engine’s coolant.

 - Measure the sensor’s resistance and record the reading.

-- Start and run the engine for two minutes and then shut the engine off.
+- Start and run the engine for two minutes; then shut the engine off.

-- Disconnect the sensor’s wiring harness again, and take an ohmmeter reading across the sensor’s terminals.
+- Disconnect the sensor wiring harness; and take an ohmmeter reading across the sensor’s terminals.

 Finally, Compare the two readings.
 There should be a difference of at least 200 ohms.
 If not, the sensor is defective.